ised-isde-canada/Buro/ReadMe.md

 1. Open Visual Studio
 2. Open the Visual Studio Terminal
-3. Locate the directory on your computer that you have the Buro source files cloned from the [Buro repository](https://asbscr.ic.gc.ca/scm/projects/CMSCORS/repos/cms---office-reservation-application/browse)
+3. Locate the directory on your computer that you have the Buro source files cloned from this repository

 4. In the terminal, from step 2, we'll construct the bundling command